-Within the last decade, advancement of computer hardware has been known to slowly hit the so called \textit{memory wall} \cite{mckeeMemoryWall2011}.
+Within the last decade, advancement of computer hardware has been known to slowly hit the so-called \textit{memory wall} \cite{mckeeMemoryWall2011}.
 That is, applications tend to be bound by the capability of the hardware to transfer memory instead of performing arithmetic operations.
-This in particular holds true for numerical simulations that are performed using many workers or problems that are large in size.
+This in particular holds for numerical simulations that are performed using many workers or large problems.
 In such cases, the evaluation of sparse matrix-vector products poses high loads regarding memory bandwidth \cite{arndtExaDGHighOrderDiscontinuous2020}.

-Then, there are numerical schemes that naturally lend themselves toward parallelism and others that are more memory bound by design.
+Then, there are numerical schemes that naturally lend themselves toward parallelism and others that are more memory-bound by design.
 Thus, for a given computing hardware that puts enough emphasis on massive parallelism and two numerical schemes performing (nearly) identically, one should prefer the one that handles parallelism better.
-We thus naturally arrive at the question where one should disambiguate between massively parallel and other, regular hardware.
+We thus naturally arrive at the question of where one should disambiguate between massively parallel and other, regular hardware.

 There are essentially two factors that would affect such a classification.
 First, the hardware architecture itself plays an important role.
-We may on the one hand solve a PDE on the classic CPU architecture that is capable of performing arithmetic on many precision levels and use many specialised instructions sets, such as AVX or fused multiply-add (FMA).
-Another possibility is the use of highly parallel computing units, such as general purpose graphics processing units.
+We may on the one hand solve a PDE on the classic CPU architecture that is capable of performing arithmetic on many precision levels and use many specialised instruction sets, such as AVX or fused multiply-add (FMA).
+Another possibility is the use of highly parallel computing units, such as general-purpose graphics processing units.
 Those however have a memory layout and instruction set that is much more tailored toward one purpose.
-In case of a GPU, this is medium to low precision operations with comparably low memory intensity but instead high arithmetic effort.
+In the case of a GPU, this is medium to low precision operations with comparably low memory intensity but instead high arithmetic effort.